For the purpose of these guidelines Induction is defined as:

 This is sent to all new staff on appointment and gives information on University organisation and policies, support structures for staff, social and recreational activities, and campus facilities.

 3. Departmental induction.

 To help new entrants integrate into the department a structured approach is needed to ensure that appropriate information and support is available.
-Departments will find it helpful to construct their own induction checklists for use with new staff, and the example checklist in Appendix 1 can be used or adapted according to the needs and priorities of the department.
+Departments will find it helpful to construct their own induction checklists for use with new staff, and the Safety Induction checklist below can be used or adapted according to the needs and priorities of the department.

 Ensuring the health and safety of the new entrant is of critical importance, and heads of department and other managers have a legal obligation to provide key health and safety information and training early on in the induction process.
 The University, as employer, is required by law to ensure this happens by monitoring health and safety induction practices in all areas.
-To facilitate this, departments, sections and other units must use the Departmental Safety Checklist for New Staff in Appendix 2 as the basis for their inductions.
+To facilitate this, departments, sections and other units must use the Safety Induction Checklist as the basis for their inductions.
 Signed copies of the completed list should be retained by the Department and will be monitored by the Safety Office as part of the regular Departmental Safety Audit.

 Formal induction practices are important but do not meet all the needs of new entrants.
 The best sources of information on those needs are the individuals themselves, and it is important that departmental heads and managers provide opportunities for informal progress meetings during the initial induction period.
 Nor do formal procedures effectively convey the subtleties of the culture of a particular department and the unwritten (and sometimes unstated) practices.
 Such information is often best acquired informally, over time, through discussion with managers and colleagues and in work practice.
 Mentoring or 'buddying' systems using the knowledge of experienced colleagues are particularly helpful.
 For new academic staff in their probationary period access to a mentor is already a standard practice, and its extension on an informal basis to all new staff would help them adapt to the department.